pletfix/app/README.md

 2. Directory Permissions

-    After download Pletfix, you may create the folder `storage` with following subfolders:
+    After downloading Pletfix, you may create the folder `storage` with following subfolders:

     ~~~
     storage/